matthewhall78/hello-world/resume.md

 		- Built a product roadmap and release roadmap for the completion of a Low Carbon Fuel Credit Trading system
 		- Produced the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
 		- Organizing System Documentation through the [project wiki](https://github.com/bcgov/tfrs/wiki/) in order to facilitate collaboration
 	* Now with a full development team in place I am able to focus on the [core responsibilities of the Scrum Master](http://www.scrumguides.org/scrum-guide.html#team-sm)
-		- Maintaining a Trello Board that models the use of Scrum and which can be used as an example for other teams
+		- Coach the Scrum team and Product Owner in Agile/Scrum values, principles and practices including the following:
-			* User stories are well written and appropriately sized
+			* User stories are focused on a feature, assigned story points and split to an appropriate size
-			* Stories have functional tests written for implementing Behaviour Driven Development tests
+			* Stories have automated tests written (Test Driven Development and Functional Testing)
-			* Code changes are linked to the user stories
+			* Code changes link to user stories
 			* Acceptance criteria are written and understood by the Product Owner
 			* User Stories are assigned story points and labelled with a theme
 - Agile training and Lego4Scrum  (2 years)